 Are you a book lover?
 Are you interested in meeting other book lovers to compare notes and have a lively discussion?
 Join us at the evening book discussion group Monday, Nov.
 2, at 6:30 p.m., in Rodman Public at 6:30 p.m., in Rodman Public Library’s Conference Room.
 The Round House, by Louise Erdrich, is the book choice for discussion.
 The title is carried at Rodman Main and Branch Libraries.
 Come to the meeting and bring a friend.
 The book selection for December is Whiskey and Charlie, by Annabel Smith.
 For more information, call 330-821-2665, ext.
 107.

-A community spinning group meets at Rodman Public Library on the first and third Tuesdays of each month at 9:30 a.m. in the main auditorium.
-The next meetings are scheduled for November 5 and November 19.
-On November 5 the spinning group will meet in the North Reading Area.
+A community spinning group meets at Rodman Public Library on the first and third Tuesdays of each month at 9:30 a.m. in the front window area of the main lobby.
+The next meetings are scheduled for November 3 and 17.
 Bring your fibers and wheel or spindle.
 Anyone who spins, or who wants to learn how, is invited to network and compare notes.

 Rodman Public Library has many books suited to every skill level and capable advisors to help locate the needed information.
 For more information on this or other programs/services offered by the library, call 330-821-2665, ext.
 107.